casid/jte/docs/hot-reloading.md

     It makes sense to do this in your local development environment only.
 When running in production, for maximum performance and security, [precompiled templates](#precompiling-templates) are recommended instead.

-If you clone [jte repository](https://github.com/casid/jte), you can launch the [`gg.jte.benchmark.SimpleWebServer`]({{ github("jte/src/test/java/gg/jte/benchmark/SimpleWebServer.java") }}) example's main method.
+If you clone [jte repository](https://github.com/casid/jte), you can launch the [`gg.jte.benchmark.SimpleWebServer`](https://github.com/casid/jte/blob/{{ POM_VERSION }}/jte/src/test/java/gg/jte/benchmark/SimpleWebServer.java) example's main method.
 It will fire up a tiny webserver with one page to play with at <http://localhost:8080>.

 ## For a statically rendered website